Contact: Ben Liska 361-813-3130

-John and Rose Mary Floyd befriended me in my revamped focus on Texas history.
+John and Rose Mary Floyd befriended me as I visited their 'San Patricio Trading Company' around 1997.
 They had for 20 plus years been raising Longhorns and John had great stories to share about his friends Leonard Stiles and the famous Graves Peeler which shined a "colorful" reality over the whole business of raising Texas Longhorns.
-I had fashion stores that grew out of Surf Shops that I founded in 1976--"Benjamin's" in Corpus Christi and Austin.
-When I could get away in my 50's, I would go to the YO in the summer to hunt for a few days.
-There too, I was surrounded by Longhorns and found a sense of heaven while being around these cattle.
-Being around Longhorns had a gripping allure, creating a sense of desire in me to get involved..
-I have been blessed to gather a few head of my own and be infected with the Texas Longhorn "Bug" --- a form of addiction.
+I had fashion stores/surf shops that I had founded in 1976--"Benjamin's" in Corpus Christi and Austin.
+When I could get away, I would at times, go to the YO in the summer to hunt for a few days.
+There too, I was surrounded by Texas Longhorns and found a sense of heaven.
+Being around Longhorns certainly has had a gripping allure, creating a desire to have some of my own.
+I have been blessed to gather a few head and be infected with the Texas Longhorn "Bug" --- a form of addiction.

 "They asked him where he'd like to be and his dear ol' voice did Ring...